Protection motivation theory: Applied research areas

 Protection motivation theory conventionally has been applied in the personal health contexts.
 A meta-analysis study on protection motivation theory categorized major six topics: cancer prevention (17%), exercise/diet/healthy lifestyle (17%), smoking (9%), AIDS prevention (9%), alcohol consumption (8%), and adherence to medical-treatment regimens (6%).
-As the minority topics, the study presented prevention of nuclear war, wearing bicycle helmets, driving safety, child-abuse prevention, reducing caffeine consumption, seeking treatment for sexually transmitted diseases, inoculation against influenza, saving endangered species, improving dental hygiene, home radon testing, osteoporosis prevention, marijuana use, seeking emergency help via 911, pain management during and recovery after dental surgery, and safe use of pesticides.
-All these topics were directly or indirectly related to personal physical health.

 Aside from personal physical health research, the application of protection motivation theory has extended to other areas.
 Namely, researchers focusing on information security have applied protection motivation theory to their studies since the end of the 2000s.
 The general idea here has been to use threats or information security policies to encourage protection security behaviors in the workplace and at home.
 Accordingly, a more recent security application of protection motivation theory by Boss et al. (2015), returned to use of the full nomology and measurement of fear in an organizational security context with two studies.
 A process-variance model of protection motivation theory was strongly supported in this context, as depicted in Figure 1.